2 Young Women Were Murdered In 1980, 'Rainbow Girl' Tells Their Story

 Well, there was adventure to it ...
 [H]itchhiking was like falling forward into the universe that you wanted ...

 The Third Rainbow Girl is a haunting and hard-to-characterize book about restless women and the things that await them on the road.
-At its simplest, it's a true-crime story about the still unresolved murders of Vicki Durian, age 26, and Nancy Santomero, age 19.
+At its simplest, it's a true crime story about the still-unresolved murders of Vicki Durian, 26, and Nancy Santomero, 19.

 The conventional wisdom was that the killer or killers had to be local — someone who knew that clearing.
-Twelve years later, seven local men — farmers, mechanics, timber haulers — were charged; then the charges were dropped due to improper police procedure.
+Twelve years later, seven local men — farmers, mechanics, timber haulers — were charged.
+The charges were dropped because of improper police procedure.

-The Pocahontas County Eisenberg evokes is a singular place; for one thing, it sits within the National Radio Quiet Zone — a region where cell phone signals and Wi-Fi are severely restricted in order not to interfere with a giant mountaintop telescope that listens for signals from space.
+The Pocahontas County that Eisenberg evokes is a singular place; for one thing, it sits within the National Radio Quiet Zone — a region where cellphone signals and Wi-Fi are severely restricted in order not to interfere with a giant mountaintop telescope that listens for signals from space.

-Life in Pocahontas County, Eisenberg writes, "demanded that women and girls be powerful in the ways that more urban places I've lived have not."
+Life in a place like Pocahontas County, Eisenberg writes, "demanded that women and girls be powerful in the ways that more urban places I've lived have not."
 And, yet, Eisenberg also acknowledges, that it's a place, like the rest of America, where "misogyny is in the groundwater."

 She's also aware of the enduring lure of what the late Gwen Ifill is credited with calling the "missing white woman syndrome," whereby foul play involving white women — especially if they're pretty — stokes up public interest, while the same fate befalling women of color does not.